lorenzo-rovigatti/be-lazy/uncategorized.md

 # Uncategorized

+## Setting up NFS

+[NFS](https://en.wikipedia.org/wiki/Network_File_System) (Network File System) is a protocol that makes it possible to remotely (and transparently) access a file system over the network.
+Here I will explain how to setup a remote machine (aka the *server*) so that a local machine (aka the *client*) can have access to one or more of its directories.

+ 1. Install the NFS server.
+On Ubuntu, this boils down to installing the `nfs-kernel-server` package.
+ 2. Open (with root privilegies) the /etc/exports file.
+Add a line for each folder you want to export.
+The syntax is

+     ```PATH_TO_DIRECTORY  CLIENT(OPTIONS)```

+     Note the lack of whitespace between CLIENT and the open parenthesis.
+The CLIENT field can be an IP address or a DNS name and can contain wildcards (*e.g.* `*` or `?`).
+The list of available options depend on the NFS server version and can be found online (for example [here](https://linux.die.net/man/5/exports).
+Valid configuration examples are

+     ```/home/lorenzo/RESULTS 192.168.0.10(rw,no_root_squash)```
+     ```/home/lorenzo/RESULTS *(ro,no_root_squash)```

+     The above lines export the `/home/lorenzo/RESULTS` directory in read/write mode for the client identified by the IP address `192.168.0.10` and in read-only mode for everybody else.

+ 3. Restart the NFS server.
+On many Linux distros this can be done with the command `sudo service nfs-kernel-server restart`
+ 4. On the client, install the NFS client (`nfs-common` on Ubuntu)
+ 5. The remote filesystem can be mounted either manually (`sudo mount 192.168.0.1:/home/lorenzo/RESULTS /home/lorenzo/SERVER_RESULTS`) or automatically by adding a line like this to the `/etc/fstab` file:

+     ```192.168.0.1:/home/lorenzo/RESULTS /home/lorenzo/SERVER_RESULTS nfs rw,user,auto 0 0```

+     and then using `sudo mount -a`.
+Here I assumed that the server has IP address `192.168.0.1` and that the directory `/home/lorenzo/CLIENT_RESULTS` exists on the client.

+**Nota Bene:** on default installations, the shared directories are owned by the user and group identified by the `uid` and `gid` of the server, respectively.
+If the user on the client has a different `uid` and/or `gid`, its access to these directories may be limited.
+If this is the case (and if you are sure there will be no issues arising from such a drastic change) the best course of action is to change the user and group ids on either machine in order to make them match.
+This can done with the `usermod` command (*e.g.* `usermod -g 1110 -u 1205 lorenzo` will change lorenzo's `gid` and `uid` to 1110 and 1205, respectively).
+Note that `usermod` will change the ownership of all the files and directories that are in the user's home directory and are owned by them.
+The ownership of any other file or directory must be fixed manually.

 ## Making movies

 We would like to generate a movie out of a (maybe very long) list of png images.
 We first create a file containing the list of png files sorted according to the order with which they should appear in the movie.
 If the names of the files are `img-1.png`, `img-2.png`, *etc.*, this can be accomplished by typing